consensys-vertical-apps/mmi-defi-adapters/packages/adapters-api/README.md

 # Package Description
-This package serves as the entry point for an API that uses the logic inside adapters library and is supported by the database maintained by workers.
+This package serves as the entry point for an API that uses the logic inside the adapters library and is supported by the database maintained by the workers.

 # Architecture Overview